 Through our partnership, RDAM offers DIS Students the opportunity to study music with us.
 Undergraduate students from American universities in the study areas of Music Performance, Composition and Tonmeister/Sound Engineer can apply to The Royal Danish Academy of Music.

 The course format will be coordinated individually between DIS and the Academy and therefore the courses may vary.
 Students may participate in concerts, performances and other extracurricular activities while enrolled at RDAM.

 The study programme at RDAM is part time for one semester and equivalent to 15 ECTS credits (European Credit Transfer System) or 6 American Credits.
 A study year equals to 60 ECTS Credits.

-DIS applicants must submit an audition recording when they apply online.
+DIS applicants must submit an audition recording with their online application.

 - Video: mov, mp4, avi

 - Audio: mp3, wav, m4a, aiff

 DIS applicants must apply via the Academy's online application system, and RDAM does not accept applications through email or regular post.
 The Academy strives to provide the applicant with a quick reply, and strongly advise applicants to apply as early as possible.